4dn-dcic/brig/README.rst

     +-- README.rst
     +-- scripts/
     |   |
-    |   +-- build-zip  <-- a script that will build any function if invoked from its folder
+    |   +-- brig-build  <-- a script that will build any function if invoked from its folder
     |   :                   with the recommended file structure.
     |
     +-- apis/
     |   |